4 min read

 Mandatory Protection Forest Classification:

-Slope gradient 40% or greater Pasal (BAB II)
+Pasal (BAB II)

-Elevation 2,000 meters above sea level or higher Pasal (BAB II)
+Threshold2,000 meters above sea level or higher

 Forest areas meeting any of these criteria cannot be designated as Production Forest and must be maintained as Protection Forest regardless of other land use pressures.